ksamaschke/kde6-wayland-emoji-picker/README.md

-# KDE Plasma Emoji Picker
+# KDE Wayland Emoji Picker

-A simple utility that launches KDE's emoji picker and automatically types the selected emoji at your cursor position.
+Enhances KDE's emoji picker by automatically closing it after selection and pasting the emoji at your cursor.

 ## Features

-- Launches the native KDE Plasma emoji picker (plasma-emojier)
+- Launches KDE Plasma's native emoji picker
-- Monitors clipboard for emoji selection
+- Automatically closes the picker after emoji selection
-- Automatically types the selected emoji using ydotool
+- Returns focus to your original application
-- Works with Wayland
+- Sends Ctrl+V to paste the selected emoji
-- No need for manual copy-paste
+- Works reliably with keyboard shortcuts on Wayland

 ## Requirements

 - KDE Plasma desktop environment
-- Wayland session
+- Wayland or X11 session
-- Linux system with udev support
+- Linux system with apt package manager

 ## Installation